 We surveyed over 130,000 individuals in the UK to collect NPS scores for a range of leading payment providers.
 Here’s a sample of our results, grouped by provider type:

-There are a range of scores within any one group, but it’s not suprising that many of the newest providers (who have put an emphasis on usability, referral marketing and of course very low cost) are leading the industry.
+There are a range of scores within any one group, but it’s not surprising that many of the newest providers (who have put an emphasis on usability, referral marketing and of course very low cost) are leading the industry.